'Sonic The Hedgehog' Review: Speedy Video Game Character Must Outrun Jim Carrey's Twirling Moustache

 Let’s start with some honesty: I was just as terrified of Sonic The Hedgehog (directed by Jeff Fowler) both as a movie and as a furry creature when the first trailer dropped.
-Internet collectively sighed and deemed it destined for failure.
+The internet collectively sighed and deemed it destined for failure.
 Twitter hashtags were created, video essays were made and petitions were started to convince the studio to do it all over again.
 And for the first time a studio listened and gathered some money to redesign Sonic.
 What we got out of it is a movie that’s better than it had any right to be.

 Smileys: Ben Schwartz, character design

 Since there were pop culture references, Tom’s wife should’ve been named Hannah.
 Hannah from Montana.